Magnetic Resonance Imaging Laboratory

 3 Tesla MRI Scanners

 At the heart of the BIC MRI facilities are two full-body Prisma MRI 3 Tesla magnetic resonance imaging (MRI) machines.
-The scanners allow for high signal-to-noise and high spatial resolution imaging through high-performance gradient sets and 62-channel receiver systems.
+The scanners allow for high signal-to-noise and high spatial resolution imaging through high-performance gradient sets and 64-channel receiver systems.
 These scanners have a full complement of coils for whole-body imaging, including spine matrix array, transmit/receive knee and wrist coils, and flexible matrix arrays of varying sizes that allow for MRI examinations of any body part.

 The two machines occupy neighboring suites in BIC and are both outfitted with state-of-the-art equipment for fMRI stimulus presentation and response recording, including LCD monitors, noise-canceling headphones, and button and joystick response boxes.
 We also use physiological monitoring to track respiration and heart rate of participants during imaging experiments.

 BIC has full-time research staff dedicated to the human MRI scanners that work with investigators to help design and implement their imaging study, and can program custom pulse sequences to meet specific needs.
-The Trios also mirror the scanner in the Department of Radiology at Carle Foundation Hospital, providing a platform for translational imaging research.
+Additional MRI access is available through the 3 T Siemens Trio in the Department of Radiology at Carle Foundation Hospital, enabling translational imaging research.

 Varian 600 MHz Small-Bore Scanner